-(1) There is a spirits retail license to: sell spirits in original containers to consumers for consumption off the licensed premises and to permit holders; sell spirits in original containers to retailers licensed to sell spirits for consumption on the premises, for resale at their licensed premises according to the terms of their licenses, provided, however, that no such single sale shall exceed twenty-four liters, which limit shall not apply to such sales by a licensee that was a contract liquor store manager of a contract liquor store at the location of its spirits retail licensed premises from which it makes such sales; and export spirits.
+(1) There is a spirits retail license to: Sell spirits in original containers to consumers for consumption off the licensed premises and to permit holders; sell spirits in original containers to retailers licensed to sell spirits for consumption on the premises, for resale at their licensed premises according to the terms of their licenses, provided, however, that no such single sale shall exceed twenty-four liters, which limit shall not apply to such sales by licensees who were contract-operated state stores; and export spirits.
 For the purposes of this title, a spirits retail license is a retail license, and a sale by a spirits retailer is a retail sale only if not for resale.
 Nothing in this section or title authorizes sales by on-sale licensees to other retail licensees.
-The board shall establish by rule an obligation of on-sale spirits retailers to provide not more frequently than quarterly to a distributor authorized by the distiller to distribute in the on-sale licensee's geographic area an item of spirits purchased from a retail spirits licensee or to the distiller acting as distributor of the item in the area information by stock-keeping unit of that distributor or distiller concerning the identity of the purchasing on-premise licensee and quantities purchased.
+The board shall establish by rule, the obligation of on-sale spirits retailers to provide to the distributor or distiller acting as distributor information by stock keeping unit of that distributor or distiller concerning the identity of the purchasing on-premise licensee and quantities purchased.

-(2) (a) The board shall issue spirits retail licenses only for premises comprising at least ten thousand square feet of fully enclosed retail space within a single structure, including storerooms and other interior auxiliary areas but excluding covered or fenced exterior areas, whether or not attached to the structure, and only to applicants that the board determines will maintain systems for inventory management, employee training, employee supervision, and physical security of the product substantially as effective as those of stores currently operated by the board with respect to preventing sales to or pilferage by underage or inebriated persons.
-License issuances and renewals shall be subject to RCW 66.24.010 and the regulations promulgated thereunder, including without limitation rights of cities, towns, county legislative authorities, the public, churches, schools and public institutions to object to or prevent issuance of local liquor licenses; provided, that existing grocery premises licensed to sell beer and/or wine are premises "now licensed" under RCW 66.24.010(9)(a) for the purpose of processing applications for spirits retail licenses.
-The board shall not deny a spirits retail license to an otherwise qualified contract liquor store or to the holder of former state liquor store operating rights sold at auction pursuant to section 102 of this act on the grounds of location, nature or size of the premises to be licensed.
-The board shall not deny on the grounds of size of the premises to be licensed a spirits retail license to applicants that are not contract liquor stores or operating rights holders but are otherwise qualified if the board determines that:
+(2) (a) The board shall issue spirits retail licenses only for premises comprising at least nine thousand square feet of retail space, including storerooms and other auxiliary areas, within a single structure and only to applicants it reasonably believes will maintain systems for inventory management, employee training, employee supervision, and physical security of the product substantially as effective as those of stores currently operated by the board with respect to preventing sales to or pilferage by underage or inebriated persons.
+The board shall not deny a spirits retail license to an otherwise qualified nonemployee contractor operating a contract liquor store or to the holder of former state liquor store operating rights sold at auction pursuant to section 102 of this act on the grounds of location or size of the premises to be licensed.
+The board may issue a retail spirits license for premises comprising less than nine thousand square feet if the board determines that:

-(i) There is no retail spirits license holder in the trade area the applicant proposes to serve;
+(i) There is no retail spirits license holder in the community the applicant serves or proposes to serve;